RaphGL/raphgl.github.io/content/blog/generics-in-c.md

 ## Achieving generics through header instantiation

-The way this works is, you instantiate a specialization for a type by defining your type and possibly a suffix if the that type is not a valid name for an identifier.
+The way this works is, you instantiate a specialization for a type by defining your type and possibly a suffix if that type is not a valid name for an identifier.
 To do this, we'll have to rely on a small macro trick, but other than that, everything is quite straight forward.
 The header instantiation should look like this:

 ```c